Elected November 2011

 Term Ending: November 2015

-Durrell is the Minority AIDS Initiative (MAI) - New England HIV Education Consortium (NEHEC) Project Director at the New England AIDS Education and Training Center (NEAETC), a UMASS Medical School program.
+Durrell is the Minority AIDS Initiative - New England HIV Education Consortium Project director at the New England AIDS Education and Training Center, a UMASS Medical School program.
 Since 1999 he has coordinated a New England regional consortium that provides HIV related training, technical and capacity building assistance developed for the full spectrum of HIV care and service providers.

-Durrell is involved in community based initiatives related to HIV/AIDS; CHWs; youth and eliminating health disparities.
-He is one of the founding leadership members of the Massachusetts Association of CHWs (MACHW), the CHW Section of the American Public Health Association (APHA), the American Association of CHWs (AACHW) and the New England Regional Eliminating Health Disparities Coalition and Conference planning group.
-Since 2001 he has been a member of the Massachusetts Public Health Association (MPHA) and on their Board of Directors 2006-2012.
+Durrell is involved in community-based initiatives related to HIV/AIDS; CHWs; youth and eliminating health disparities.
+He is one of the founding leadership members of the Massachusetts Association of CHWs, the CHW Section of APHA, the American Association of CHWs and the New England Regional Eliminating Health Disparities Coalition and Conference planning group.
+Since 2001 he has been a member of the Massachusetts Public Health Association and on their Board of Directors 2006-2012.
 Durrell has served in many roles within APHA including on the Awards Committee 2006-2007, Action Board 2007-2012, Joint Policy Committee 2008-2010 and Executive Board 2009-2010.
-He is a member of the CHW Section (formerly SPIG) since 1994 serving as chair, program planning, policy and membership committee member.
+He has been a member of the CHW Section (formerly SPIG) since 1994, serving as chair, Program Planning, Policy and Membership Committee member.